 Peak demand is currently one of the main technical challenges for power grid operators.
 They must keep enough generating capacity on standby, and the network must have enough transmission and distribution capacity to deliver all the electricity needed.
-Power grids with sharp peaks in demand are the most expensive to operate, since there is plenty of idle capacity at all other hours.
-Power stations, transmission lines, distribution networks and transformers have fixed costs, even when their full capacity is only used a few hours each day.
+Power grids with sharp peaks in demand are the most expensive to operate since there is plenty of idle capacity at all other hours.
+Power stations, transmission lines, distribution networks, and transformers have fixed costs, even when their full capacity is only used for a few hours each day.

 As solar panels and wind turbines became more affordable, they added variability to power generation as well.
 Solar panels and wind turbines produce clean electricity at a low cost, but they have one major limitation: they cannot generate electric power on demand, since sunlight and wind cannot be controlled.
 As a result, power systems with a large share of solar and wind power must respond to sudden variations in both supply and demand.

 - The evening is especially challenging in grids that use plenty of solar power, since solar generation stops with sunset, just before the demand peak.

 - In these cases, plenty of generation capacity must be kept on standby.